rharley-dev/rharley-dev/README.md

 ## Hi there, I'm Ryan 👋

 ### I'm a Husband, Father, and Developer!
-- I’m currently working on a riddle app and my website!
+- I’m currently working on a riddle app and my website.
 - I’m currently learning everything!
-- I’m always looking to collaborate with other content creators
+- I’m always looking to collaborate with other content creators.
-- 2020 Goals: Contribute more to Open Source projects
+- 2020 Goals: To test out other coding languages.
 - Fun fact: I love to play chess and snowboard when I can!

 ### Connect with me: